modm-io/modm/src/modm/processing/protothread/module.md

 lot more memory.
 Instead, we recommend refactoring the protothread into a fiber function.

-All functions and macros work as expected, except for the  `Protothread::stop()` function, which not implementable using fibers.
-It is left unimplemented, so that you may define it with the behavior most suitable to your use case.

 See the `modm:processing:resumable` module for additional restrictions when calling resumable functions from a protothread.